COSMOZONAS/cosmozonas.github.io/README.md

  In our interconnected world, knowledge of Chinese, Spanish, and Arabic can open up numerous professional opportunities.
 The course can be a stepping stone for adults looking to expand their career prospects in international fields.

-This NOOC can be a powerful platform for adult learners to enhance their language skills, cultural understanding, and global awareness, making it a valuable experience.
+This NOOC can be a powerful platform for adult learners to enhance their language skills, cultural understanding, and global awareness, making it aN overall valuable experience.

  This is a table with the contents and a short description for each module.